raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

     style K fill:#e3f2fd
 ```

 **Pro Tip:** In enterprise environments, automation is crucial, but human oversight is still necessary for critical deployments.
-Always require manual approval for production deployments, especially in regulated industries[^1_12][^1_18].
+Always require manual approval for production deployments, especially in regulated industries.

 ## Chapter 8: Future-Proofing Your Deployment Strategy

 ### The Evolution Mindset: Building for Tomorrow's Challenges

 **The Technology Graveyard**
 Every experienced developer has a graveyard of technologies they once bet their career on – remember when everyone was deploying to Heroku, or when Docker Swarm was going to beat Kubernetes?
-The key to longevity isn't picking the "right" technology; it's building systems that can evolve[^1_4].
+The key to longevity isn't picking the "right" technology; it's building systems that can evolve.

 ### Edge Computing: The Next Frontier